 As data are obtained during a study, they need to be stored in a well-planned manner to ensure they are kept confidential if necessary, are available to those working with them, and are safe from tampering or loss.
 When data collection and analysis are complete, the results should usually be shared and/or published in a timely manner.
 After a certain amount of time has passed after the completion of a study, it may be appropriate to dispose of old data.
 Data should be disposed of in a responsible and thorough manner.

 If it is important data from a particular study be kept confidential, researchers must secure them in a way appropriate to their form.
 Data may be recorded by hand, photographed, saved to a drive, etc. Keeping hard copies of data secure may be as simple as keeping them in a locked room or file cabinet, but it is increasingly common for data to be stored in an electronic format.
 Saving data in an electronic format is convenient because it makes them easy to access, share, copy, and edit, but is inconvenient for those same reasons when security is considered.
 Confidential data stored on a shared or network computer must be kept safe from unauthorized access, and it is also important to take precautions when storing data on mobile devices such as laptop computers or flash drives in case they are lost or stolen.
 Keeping anti-malware software up-to-date, using password protection, and encrypting files are examples of possible steps that can be taken to protect sensitive data.
-For more information on keeping your electronically stored data safe, see FSU's Office of Technology Integration website.
+For more information on keeping your electronically stored data safe, see FSU's Information Technology Services website.

 However, while it is important data be kept safe from unauthorized access, they must still be accessible to authorized users.
 While this does include ensuring authorized users are able to bypass precautions put in place to protect the data, dangers that may make data completely inaccessible to everyone must also be seriously considered.
 Theft, fire, or computer failure could cause a complete loss of a data that are stored in one location.
 Backing up data regularly and keeping the copy at a secondary, secure location is essential to avoid such a tragedy.